Triple Net Lease Guide

 By PropertyClub Team

 Commercial tenants have more complex needs than residential tenants.
-Therefore there is often a need for contracts with special parameters and allowances.
-There are a few different kinds of commercial leases, the most common being the Triple Net Lease (or NNN Lease).
+Therefore, contracts with special parameters and allowances are often needed.
+There are a few different kinds of commercial leases, the most common being the Triple Net Lease (NNN Lease).
 Here is a look at this complex lease agreement and the scenarios in which it is commonly used.

 hash-markTable of Contents